elephantscale/es-training-new/OpenAI/slides/About-OpenAI-Class.md

    - Ask a lot of questions

- * This is a Deep Learning & Advanced Applications based on HuggingFace class
+ * This is a Deep Learning, HuggingFace, & OpenAI
    - No previous knowledge is assumed (but may be helpful)
    - Class will be based on the pace of majority of the students
 ![](../images/01-openai-logo.png)